jazzband/django-discover-jenkins/README.md

 The overall goal is to run tests on Jenkins the same way you do on your local machine.
 This project is designed to take advantage of [django-discover-runner](https://github.com/jezdez/django-discover-runner/), which is the default test runner in Django 1.6.
 Instead of using a setting to list which apps should be tested, or accepting Django-specific test labels, it uses the official test discovery feature of the new unittest2.

 Also, the original [django-jenkins](https://github.com/kmmbvnr/django-jenkins) project doesn't take advantage of improvements to testing introduced in Django 1.4.
-Special management commands are no longer needed, as test runners themself can add options that are handled by the built-in `test` command.
+Special management commands are no longer needed, as test runners themselves can add options that are handled by the built-in `test` command.

 What's Changed?